Words from Tsuyoshi Wada that resonated with me, a rugby player and The Hawks fan. [Interview with Koji Shimokawa, Tokyo Suntory Sungoliath player]

 At host games, the stands are filled with supporters clad in the team's yellow merchandise, cheering on the team, and it's a moment that boosts the players' motivation.
 It makes them want to win for the fans and give it their all all year long.

-Of course, the team's main goal is to win.
-To that end, my personal priority is to play in as many games as possible and contribute to the team through my play.
-One issue that remains to be addressed after the international tournament is maintaining a high level of wall tackle success rate.
-I would like to continue practicing and raise my standard.
+Of course, our primary goal is to win the team championship.
+To achieve that, my personal priority is to "play in as many games as possible and contribute to the team through my play."
+One challenge that remains after the international tournament is to maintain a high level of success rate in wall tackles.
+I want to keep practicing and raise the standard level.

---Finally, please give a message to professional baseball fans about the appeal of watching rugby.
+-- Finally, could you please give a message to baseball fans about the appeal of watching rugby?

-You're probably used to singing cheering songs out loud when watching baseball, but the style of watching rugby is a little different.
-While the game is in progress, there's generally no cheering out loud, and you just watch the game.
-I want to convey to professional baseball fans that there's a different way to enjoy rugby than the sound of the ball hitting the ground or cheering songs in baseball- the dull thud of players colliding with each other.
-The rules are complicated, but I'd be happy if at first they could get interested in the sound and the collisions, thinking of it as "coming to watch a martial art using a ball."
+You're probably used to cheering and singing along to baseball games, but rugby is a little different.
+While play is in progress, there's generally no cheering; the focus is solely on watching the game.
+I want to convey to professional baseball fans that rugby offers a different kind of sonic enjoyment than the sounds of baseball hits and cheering songs: the dull thud of players colliding with each other.
+The rules are complex, but I hope that people will initially approach it with the feeling of "coming to see a martial art using a ball," and become interested in the sounds and collisions.

 Interview and text by Yu Ebihara